kawa-analytics/kawa-documentation/README.md

 {:toc}

-# A Main Concepts

-# B Users, Sharing and Data Security
+# A Users, Sharing and Data Security

 ## 1 User management and permissions